DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/onEditorPreparing.md

 The UI component's instance.

 ##### field(e.dataField): String
-The name of the field that provides data for the column's editor.
+The name of the field that supplies data for the column's editor.

 ##### field(e.disabled): Boolean
 Indicates whether the editor is disabled.